-After completion of the excavation, the Contractor shall take all reasonable steps to dewater the pile to facilitate inspection.
-Prior to inspection, the bearing surface shall be thoroughly cleaned of all foreign and loose material, and the surface dressed to level.
+After completion of the excavation the Contractor shall take all reasonable steps to dewater the pile to facilitate inspection.
+Prior to inspection the bearing surface shall be thoroughly cleaned of all foreign and loose material, and the surface dressed to level.
 Pockets or seams of inferior material shall be removed.

-Actual foundation levels and bell and socket dimensions shall be recorded by the Contractor.
-In all cases, these shall equal or exceed the dimension shown on the Drawings and the requirements of this Technical Specification.
-Any variation from the Drawings must be approved by the Designer.
+Actual foundation levels and socket dimensions shall be recorded by the Contractor.
+In all cases these shall equal or exceed the dimension shown on the Standard Drawings and the requirements of this Technical Specification.